Skip to content

 Flora and Fauna

-The 5-day Annapurna base camp short Trek, also known as the Annapurna Sanctuary Trek, is a popular trekking route in Nepal that offers diverse flora and fauna.
+The 5-day Annapurna Base Camp short Trek, also known as the Annapurna Sanctuary Trek, is a popular trekking route in Nepal that showcases diverse flora and fauna.
 Here is a brief overview of the flora and fauna that you may encounter during your trek:

 Flora: